mbadal/psr15/README.md

 # PSR 15
-Lightweight implementation of PSR-15 using Chain of Responsibility pattern.
+Lightweight implementation of PSR-15 using Chain of Responsibility pattern with preparation for PSR-17 factories.

 ## Table of contents
 Library consists of 2 abstract classes: